schinavro/taps/docs/taps/coords.rst

 Calculate Kinetic energy
 ========================

-:class:`Coords` contains tools for calculating kinetic property of the pathway.
+:class:`Cartesian` contains tools for calculating kinetic property of the pathway.
 For example,

     >>> paths.get_kinetic_energy()